 Your web app design project involves much more than just picking out the right colors and fonts.

-With Bubble, every step of the design process is simplified:
+Bubble transforms every step of the design process:

-- Pre-made components based on best design principles get your design system off to a great start.
+- AI-generated apps or pre-made components based on best design principles get your design system off to a great start.

 - Testing integrations and APIs make it easier to test your app and gather feedback.